wong-hau-pepelu/synshade/README.md

 The model was trained on Telegram chatter collected from dark web sources, labeled for:
 - **Class 0**: Advertising/general content
 - **Class 1**: Insider recruitment attempts
+Some data samples are listed here.
+For the SynShade model, please check the huggingface page: